What is project leadership? It consists of proven techniques that project managers use to:

 The number one challenge to project leadership is the fact that the project manager has no formal organizational authority over the project team.
 Another factor that makes project leadership difficult is that project managers are usually technically-oriented people with little experience or skill in motivating others.

-Project managers must tailor the interpersonal techniques they use to adapt their style to the personality of each team members and stakeholders with whom they work.
-That’s the only way that project managers can make up for their lack of formal authority.
+Project managers must tailor the interpersonal techniques they use to fit the personality of each team member and stakeholder with whom they work.
+That’s the only way project managers can make up for their lack of formal authority.
 Once they have “typed” the person’s personality and selected the right techniques for dealing with them, they have won half the battle.
 Here is a video on Team Member Personality Types

 Another technique of effective leadership is to apply the best practices in terms of how the project manager trains and treats their project team members.
 Watch this video of a PM dealing with a situation where a team member has been pulled off the project and assigned elsewhere.
 In the first video, you see the PM use a technique that does not fit the personality of the team member.
 The result is complete failure.
 Then watch an analysis and see the PM do it the right way, using the right technique for the team member.
 Leading Teams